ARPOISE/ARpoise/README.md

 # *A*ugmented *R*eality *p*oint *o*f *i*nterest *s*ervice *e*nvironment

 ## Overview
-ARpoise is an open-source Augmented Reality service environment that allows users to distribute and view location based AR content that they create in [Unity](http://unity3d.com).
+ARpoise is an open-source Augmented Reality service environment that allows AR content creators to distribute and AR users to view location based AR content that is created in [Unity](http://unity3d.com).
 Client applications have been implemented for Android in the
 [Google Play](http://play.google.com/store/apps/details?id=com.arpoise.ARpoise) Store, and iOS in the Apple [App Store](https://itunes.apple.com/de/app/arpoise/id1451460843).